OwenKe11y/graph-theory-project/README.md

 #### Shunting yard Algorithm Implementation
 Once the menu was implemented, next was to take an infix expression into a postfix expression.
 This was where my revision of the labs had aided me as we had covered how to convert an infix to postfix in lab content.
 I reviewed the code to make sure that everything inside the algorithm would apply nicely to my script.
 After that, I placed the code inside a function and added it to my menu.

+#### Thompsons Construction Implementation
+Having implemented the shunting yard algorithm, I had to take the returned postfix expression and convert it into a Non-Finite Automata.
+Using Thompsons construction from the lab content, I added it into the same function as my shunting yard algorithm and used the same function call in the menu.

 ## Answered Questions
 ### What is a regular expression?